Route Recommendations for Traffic Management Under Learned Partial Driver Compliance: Solution Approach and Simulations

 The notation $\theta_{1,i}$, $\theta_{2,i}$, $\theta_{3,i}$, and $\theta_{4,i}$ reflects the traveler's preferences regarding road risk, time, monetary costs, and adherence to the recommended path, respectively. $\mathbb{I}\{p \neq p^{\mathrm{r}}\}$ is an indicator function that adds an adherence-related penalty if the traveler deviates from the recommended path.

 In the numerical studies, these preference weights arise from latent parameters sampled according to each traveler's personal or demographic characteristics.
-After normalization of the latent parameters, the resulting weights capture, for instance, a high or low tolerance for risk and a strong or weak sensitivity to travel time.
+After normalization of the latent parameters, the resulting weights capture, for instance, high or low risk tolerance and strong or weak sensitivity to travel time.
 The choice of the final path follows a Boltzmann (softmax) rule, where the probability of selecting path $p$ from a finite set of candidates is proportional to $\exp(-\lambda J_{p,i})$ for a rationality parameter $\lambda>0$.
 This probabilistic selection allows for realistic variability in route choices, rather than assigning all travelers to their absolute minimum-cost path.

-The simulation proceeds by generating the underlying base flow on each road (possibly as a fraction of capacity), assigning a recommended path $p^{\mathrm{r}}$ for each traveler, and then sampling the traveler's final path according to the softmax probabilities.
+The simulation proceeds by generating the underlying base flow on each road, assigning a recommended path $p^{\mathrm{r}}$ for each traveler, and then sampling the traveler's final path according to the softmax probabilities.
 Once all travelers have selected paths, the corresponding flows are tallied to update $x_{e}$.
-The primary outputs, stored in data files, are the traveler-level decisions (e.g., compliance rates, chosen paths, cost components) and the resulting edge-level flows.
-Both full compliance and partial compliance are tracked, the latter measured by comparing the overlap of the recommended path with the traveler’s chosen path.
+The primary outputs are the traveler-level decisions (e.g., compliance rates, chosen paths, cost) and the resulting edge-level flows.
+Both full and partial compliance are tracked; the latter is measured by comparing the overlap between the recommended path and the traveler’s chosen path.